Hungary Dismisses EU Border Reopening Recommendation - UrduPoint

 Bulgaria, Romania and Slovenia have not announced fresh decisions on lifting travel restrictions since the EU's recommendation.

+But Slovenia said on Thursday it would reinstate travel restrictions for residents from fellow EU members Croatia, France and the Czech Republic from the weekend, citing the virus situations in those countries.

-Orban said Budapest would reinstate a "humanitarian corridor" to enable people travelling to other countries to cross Hungary.
+Orban said Budapest would set up a "humanitarian corridor" to enable people travelling to other countries to cross Hungary.

 Such a corridor was put in place in March when EU countries started closing their borders, leaving many people stranded.